Placement Tests & Testing Centers

 - enrolling for the first time in a reading, writing, mathematics or general education course.

-Which assessment should I take?
+Which placement test should I take?

 - have already earned a degree or certificate at a level above the Arizona General Education Certificate.

 - can document competency in reading, writing or mathematics through previous assessments or college-level courses.